Dimer models and the special McKay correspondence: Some technical lemmas

+For the second assertion, one of the two zigzag paths used to construct the large hexagons contacts both $v$ and $w$, and one can take the path from $v$ to $w$ on $\Gamma$ parallel to this zigzag path as $q'$. \end{proof}

 \begin{lemma} Suppose $a$ is an arrow of $\Gamma$ contained in the perfect matching $D$.
-Then there is a path $q$ of $\Gamma$ with the following properties: \begin{itemize} \item $q$ goes from $s(a)$ to the source $w$ of the large hexagon that is adjacent to the sink $u$ of $h(t(a))$ by the arrow $b$ in $D$ with $s(b)=w$ and $t(b)=u$. \item $h(b q) \equiv h(a)$ \item $q$ doesn't contain arrows in $D$. \end{itemize} \end{lemma} \begin{proof} First assume that $a$ is inside a large hexagon (i.e., $h(s(a))=h(t(a))$) as in Figure \ref{fg:large-square-tile-zigzag-pm1}.
-Then there is a shortest path $q'$ from $s(a)$ to $u$ inside $h(t(a))$.
+Then there is a path $q$ of $\Gamma$ with the following properties: \begin{itemize} \item $q$ goes from $s(a)$ to the source $w$ of the large hexagon that is adjacent to the sink $u$ of $\phi_\frakc(t(a))$ by the arrow $b$ in $D$ with $s(b)=w$ and $t(b)=u$. \item $\phi_\frakc(b q)$ is equivalent to $\phi_\frakc(a)$. \item $q$ doesn't contain arrows in $D$. \end{itemize} \end{lemma} \begin{proof} Recall from Section \ref{sc:small_minimal_weak} that two paths are equivalent if and only if they have the same homology class and they contain the same number of arrows in $D$.
+First assume that $a$ is inside a large hexagon (i.e., $\phi_\frakc(s(a))=\phi_\frakc(t(a))$) as in Figure \ref{fg:large-square-tile-zigzag-pm1}.
+Then there is a minimal path $q'$ from $s(a)$ to $u$ inside $\phi_\frakc(t(a))$.
 In this case, $q$ is obtained by composing $q'$ and the path from $u$ to $w$ that goes around a node.
 Next consider the case where $a$ is on one of the two zigzag paths determining large hexagons but not on the other one as in Figure \ref{fg:large-square-tile-zigzag-pm2}.
 In this case, $q$ is the path parallel to the zigzag path on which $a$ is lying.
 Finally, suppose that $a$ is on the intersection of the two zigzag paths as in Figure \ref{fg:large-square-tile-zigzag-pm3}.
 In this case, $b$ coincides with $a$ and we can put $q=e_{s(a)}$.

 \end{proof}